microsoftgraph/microsoft-graph-devx-content/README.md

 This will also be used by the localization team to add translation files, and by feature teams to modify, add, or update samples.

-### Contributing
+## Contributing
-#### Sample Queries
+### 1. Sample Queries

-**Pre-requisites:**
+### Pre-requisites:
 1. Download and Install Git to your machine https://git-scm.com/downloads
-2. Download and Install VS Code to your machine https://code.visualstudio.com/download
+1. Download and Install VS Code to your machine https://code.visualstudio.com/download

 To add sample queries follow these steps:
 1. Clone this repo (*microsoft-graph-devx-content*) in your local machine.
-2. Navigate to the file *sample-queries.json* in the *sample-queries* folder.
+1. Navigate to the file *sample-queries.json* in the *sample-queries* folder.
-3. Open the file *sample-queries.json* on your favourite editor (e.g VS Code)
+1. Open the file *sample-queries.json* on your favourite editor (e.g VS Code)
-4. If you are adding a new category (workload) sample (e.g. Teams, Excel), add the queries at the end of the list right before the closing square bracket **]** in the following format.
+1. If you are adding a new category (workload) sample (e.g. Teams, Excel), add the queries at the end of the list right before the closing square bracket **]** in the following format.
 However, if you are adding a sample query to an existing category, find it on the document and add the query next to the other queries in that category. <br>
 GET example <br>
 >      {
 >       "id": "76ecc500-897d-4a5e-a15c-0f6702a43d32",